danielwelch/hassio-zigbee2mqtt/README.md

 - `initialdelay` delay (in seconds) to wait when the plugin is started before zigbee2mqtt is started (optional)
 - `restartdelay` delay (in seconds) to wait before a socat process is restarted when it has terminated (optional)

+**NOTE:** You'll have to change both the `master` and the `slave` options according to your needs.
+The defaults values will make sure that socat listens on port `8485` and redirects its output to `/dev/ttyZ2M`.
+The zigbee2mqtt's serial.port setting is NOT automatically set and has to be changed accordingly.

 ----
 ### Issues